Russian regions extend workplace shutdown, Moscow to lift curbs | Health

 Russian regions extend workplace shutdown, Moscow to lift curbs

 "One non-working week is not enough to stop the chain of infection."
 Russia's daily COVID-19 death toll rose to a record 1,189 on Wednesday as the government coronavirus task force also reported 40,443 new infections in the last 24 hours.
-Moscow authorities, meanwhile, said businesses there would reopen on Monday.
+The Far Eastern region of Kamchatka plans to start asking for a personal QR code that shows a person has been vaccinated or has recently recovered from the disease to access public transport in the region.

 President Vladimir Putin ordered the shutdown last month, giving regional authorities the option of extending it.
-Authorities in the Kursk and Bryansk regions, which border Ukraine, the Chelyabinsk region near the Ural mountains and Tomsk in Siberia said their shutdowns would be prolonged.
+Authorities in the Kursk and Bryansk regions, which border Ukraine, the Chelyabinsk region near the Ural mountains, Tomsk in Siberia and the western region of Smolensk said their shutdowns would be prolonged after Nov.
+8.

 "The tense epidemiological situation forces us to extend the period of non-working days by another week," Tomsk governor Sergei Zhvachkin said in a statement.
 "One non-working week is not enough to stop the chain of infection."
 Russia's daily COVID-19 death toll rose to a record 1,189 on Wednesday as the government coronavirus task force also reported 40,443 new infections in the last 24 hours.